 Cons – Things to Consider When Visiting Berat

-1. Limited Public Transport Options
+1. Limited Public Transport and Accessibility Issues

-3. Limited Nightlife and Entertainment
+4. Limited Nightlife and Evening Entertainment Options

 When to Visit Berat